Skip to content ↓

 • Allow them to contribute to society

-• Acquire knowledge of the way Britain works outside of the classroom
+• Acquire knowledge of the way Britain works outside the classroom

 • Ensure students can demonstrate and promote tolerance and empathy amongst a range of traditions, cultures and religions